theCocoonStudio/react-three-resize-helper/README.md

 FIGURE

-The center will always be at point `(0, 0)` provided that the camera is positioned as required above. `(-visWidth / 2, visHeight)`, for example, is at the bottom left corner of the canavas.
+The center will always be at point `(0, 0)` provided that the camera is positioned as required above.

+`(-visWidth / 2, visHeight)`, for example, is at the bottom left corner of the canvas.

 ### Parameters